nexus-rpc/api/SPEC.md

 The `Operation-Timeout` header field can be added to inform the handler how long the caller is willing to wait for an operation to complete.
 This is distinct from the more general `Request-Timeout` header which is used to indicate the timeout for a single HTTP request.
-If the `Operation-Timeout` is shorter than the `Request-Timeout`, then `Request-Timeout` will be truncated to this value.
 Format of this header value is number + unit, where unit can be `ms` for milliseconds, `s` for seconds, and `m` for minutes.

 The `Nexus-Link` header field can be added to associate resources with the start request.
 A handler may attach these links as metadata to underlying resources to provide end-to-end observabililty.
 See the [`Nexus-Link`](#nexus-link)